Blockmodo/bat_tab/README.md

 ## Introduction

-BAT Tab is a great way to keep tabls on the entire market.
-BAT Tab provides realtime streaming price, news, social media and community posts, and code checkins by Brave developers right inside each new tab.
+Bitcoin Cash Tab is a great way to keep tabs on the entire market.
+Bitcoin Cash Tab provides realtime streaming price, news, social media and community posts, and code checkins by developers right inside each new tab.

 ## What does it look like?